iain-burge/quantum_st-attack/README.md

-# A Quantum Algorithm for Assessing Node Importance in the $st$-Connectivity Attack
+# A Quantum Algorithm for Assessing Node Importance in the st-Connectivity Attack

 ## 1. Authors